clausserg/newmag/README.md

 # newmag
+This is version 1.0 of the **newmag** code: a new tool for calculating magnetic properties in f-element complexes from multiconfiguration wavefunctions (CASSCF, CASSCF+SOC, etc.): crystal field paramters, g-factors, magnetic susceptibility, etc. The current version is functional only for the f1 orbital configuration.

 Please see [DISCLAIMER](DISCLAIMER.md) for legal and safety information regarding the use of this code.

 **Usage:** python newmag.py MyOrcaOutput.out